SimoneDutto/SimoneDutto.github.io/_posts/2024-04-09-no-ret-no-party.md

 # The Bad

-After this initial boom, a few people decided to revisit the game (approx 10 a day).
+After this initial boom, only a few people decided to revisit the game (approx 10 a day).

 # The solution